sherpa-ai/sherpa/docs/tutorials/bayesianoptimization.rst

 make predictions about candidate hyperparameter configurations.
 Each candidate-prediction can be evaluated with respect to its utility via an acquisiton function.
-The algorithm therefore consists of fitting the model, making predictions for many candidates, finding the candidate that maximizes the acquisition function, evaluating the chosen candidate hyperparameter configuration, and repeating the process.
-This yields an optimization method that under certain conditions is proven to be consistent.
+The algorithm therefore consists of fitting the model, finding the hyperparameter configuration that maximize the acquisition function, evaluating that configuration, and repeating the process.

 SHERPA Implementation
 ---------------------

-SHERPA implements Bayesian optimization using a GP and an Expected Improvement acquisition function.
-In contrast to Snoek et al. 2012, SHERPA obtains the hyperparameters of the Gaussian Process via maximization of the marginal likelihood.
-At this point there is no thorough treatment of parallel evaluation in place.
-However, in practice this is not an issue since the optimium of the acquistion function is found via random sampling and numerical optimization of the best samples.
-It is therefore unlikely that the same configuration is suggested twice.
+SHERPA implements Bayesian optimization using a GP and the Expected Improvement acquisition function.
+SHERPA uses a fixed length scale for the GP kernel for the first points.
+After that the length scale is optimized with respect to the marginal likelihood.
+The acquisition function is maximized by evaluating a 10000 random samples and numerically optimizing the continuous and discrete parameters of the 50 best ones via *L-BFGS*.

 SHERPA’s ``Discrete`` parameter is treated like a continuous variable that is discretized after a value is suggested.
 ``Choice`` parameters are treated as categorical/one-hot variables in the GP as justified by Duvenaud’s Kernel Cookbook.
+All parameters are scaled to ``[0, 1]`` internally and transformed back for the user.

+The ``BayesianOptimization``
-The ``BayesianOptimization`` algorithm takes as argument an optional maximum number of trials.
+algorithm takes as argument an optional maximum number of trials and the number of grid search points to initialize the optimization on.

 .. autoclass:: sherpa.algorithms.BayesianOptimization
   :noindex: